aws-amplify/docs/js/angular.md

 or
 ```<amplify-authenticator [signUpConfig]="signUpConfig"></amplify-authenticator>```

-The SignUp Compponent accepts a 'signUpConfig' object which allows you to customize it.
+The SignUp Component accepts a 'signUpConfig' object which allows you to customize it.

 {% include sign-up-attributes.html %}